olga-od-ua/the-gift-of-the-gab/README.md

       2. At the moment the user can only submit an answer in the Knowledge test by clicking on Submit answer button.
 In the future it is planned to add the possibility to submit the answer by clicking the "Enter" button.

-      3. Back to top buttons for pages where user is redirected to when the user is brought to a section of the page which scrolls the page down and thus hides the footer.
+      3. When the user is redirected to a section of a page where navbar isn't visible a back-to-top button will be inserted on the applicable pages.

 ## Technologies Used